alexec/maven-vbox-plugin-example/README.md

     firewall --disabled

 We're going to deploy the webapp onto Tomcat 6.
 This Cent OS install is pretty basic.
-Modify the post-install.sh and add the following lines before the power off:
+Modify the post-install.sh and add the following lines to install and start Tomcat before the power off:

     yum -y install tomcat6
     chkconfig tomcat6 on

-We can test the setting easily, firstly create the box:
+We can test the setting easily, firstly create and provision the box:

     mvn vbox:provision

-Now get a cup of tea!
+It'll want to download the ISO, so you may want to go and get a cup of tea!
 Once that's complete, start the VM:

     mvn vbox:start